Carlos Andrés Pérez: First presidency

-After the first term
+Post-first term

 Carlos Andrés Pérez maintained a high profile in international affairs.
 In 1980, he was elected president of the Latin American Association of Human Rights.
 He collaborated with Tanzanian President Julius Nyerere in the organization of the South-South Commission.
 He actively participated in the Socialist International, where he served as vice-president for three consecutive terms, under the presidency of Willy Brandt from West Germany.
 Willy Brandt and Carlos Andrés Pérez, together with the Dominican Republic's José Francisco Peña Gómez, expanded the activities of the Socialist International from Europe to Latin America.
 In 1988, he became a Member of the Council of Freely-Elected Heads of Government, established by the former President of the United States, Jimmy Carter.
 He was elected Chairman of the Harvard University Conference on Foreign Debt in Latin America, in September 1989, and received the Henry and Nancy Bartels World Affairs Fellowship at Cornell University.